How I Pawned My Opals and Other Lost Stories

-The book includes an introduction by Katherine Bode an Associate Professor at the Australian National University working in digital humanities, literary studies and book history.
+The book includes an introduction by Katherine Bode, Professor at the Australian National University working in digital humanities, literary studies and book history.
 Her Australian Research Council funded project, To Be Continued, has unearthed an astonishing bibliographic index and full-text archive of fiction in Australian newspapers from 1803 to 1955

 |229 × 152 × 13.66 cm